EPCCed/eidf-docs/docs/dataingest/data_ingest_crib.md

 }
 ```
 This will create one resource in the catalogue with a link to all files in the S3 ARD bucket with the prefix `dir`, you do not have to use the forward slash to indicate a directory.

+### Preprocessing uploaded data (optional)

+If your data is not already in an *Analytics Ready Data* (ARD) format, the format that your end consumers will use then you can provide a link to a published docker image that will map your data to be ARD.
+If your data is already supplied in an ARD format you can ignore this step.
+To do this press on the `Configure` button and provide:

+* A public  fully qualified link to your pre-processing container image that produces ARD from the raw data.
+It must be available in a public registry, e.g. Dockerhub `NAMESPACE/IMAGE_NAME:VERSION` or GitHub Container Registry `ghcr.io/NAMESPACE/IMAGE_NAME:VERSION`.
+Go to the [main documentation](https://github.com/marioa/eidf-docs/blob/data_ingest/docs/dataingest/PreprocessingContainer.md) to have more information on the container expectations.
+Note that the container also needs to also create the metadata (more information on the requirements below).
+* A description of the process.

 ### Start ingest